 The Fellowship of Grace Brethren Churches exists to encourage and enable member churches in equipping and uniting the saints in fulfilling the Great Commission.

-ARTICLE III COVENANT AND STATEMENT OF FAITH
+COVENANT AND STATEMENT OF FAITH

 Section One.
 Covenant.
 The sovereign congregations which are members of this corporation are united in accepting the Holy Scriptures as the sole guide and authority in all matters of faith, doctrine and practice.